You know that it’s December, but the days are running together so the day doesn’t seem so important anymore.

 After finishing this silly penguin story, identifying objects and characters from the story is the first skill to work on.
 It sets the tone for the next activity.

-Differentiated and print ready for learning and skill assessment, students practice sequential order and identifying important parts of the story.
+Differentiating for our students with special needs is an ongoing process.
+To help you, this activity already comes differentiated and print ready for learning and skill assessment, students practice sequential order and identifying important parts of the story.

 Even though sequencing is an important skill, story elements are a skill to focus on too.